biagavirete/biagavirete/README.md

 ## About me
 Eager learner with a great desire to change my professional path, I decided to challenge myself to break into tech.
 <br>
-Currently studying to become a Full Stack Developer.
+Currently studying to become a Front-end Developer.

 ## Technologies
 - Front-end: HTML, CSS, JS, TS, React